Louis-Aime/calendrical-javascript/README.md

 Basic routines in javascript for computations on calendars, including
  * the Cycle Based Calendar Computation Engine,
  * a week computation engine that emcompasses any architecture of weeks and week numbering, including ISO 8601,
- * a basic conversion tool from iso 8601 date figures to any day counter (Julian Day, Microsoft, Unix-Posix...) and the reverse,
+ * a basic conversion tool from iso 8601 date figures to any day counter (Julian Day, Microsoft, Unix-Posix divided by 86400000, etc.) and the reverse,
  * basic constants to convert to or from day counter to milliseconds counter,
  * ExtDate and ExtDateTimeFormat, that extend Date and Intl.DateTimeFormat respectively,
- * a small routine that fetches a XML file and makes a DOM out of it,
+ * a small routine that fetches an XML file and makes a DOM out of it,
- * pldr, a "private locale data register" that extends Unicode's CLDR for display of dates in several calendars,
+ * pldr, a "private locale data register" that extends Unicode's CLDR for display of dates in several calendars (fallback to fetching an external pldr),
-   * light version as a string and a module routine that transforms the string into a DOM,
-   * complete version as a XML file that can be fetched from https://louis-aime.github.io/calendrical-javascript/pldr.xml,
- * classes for custom calendars that are not available from Unicode, including the Julian and the Milesian calendars, and a class for any western calendar that switches from Julian to Gregorian at a user-specified date.
+ * four classes for custom calendars that are not available from Unicode:
+   * the real ISO 8601 calendar i.e. the proleptic Gregorian calendar with years expressed as a signed number without eras and with the suitable week reckoning system,
+   * the Milesian calendar,
+   * the Julian calendar, with BC/BCE years counted backwards and displayed following CLDR,
+   * the "western calendar", managed any historical calendar used in Western Europe, following the Julian calendar until a customised date of switching to Gregorian,
+   * the French Revolution calendar.
 The package  anticipate a few features of the Temporal initiative of Ecma TC39.

 The datextendedtest* files are for test and demonstrating purposes.
-This demo is also available from GitHub Pages .
+The demo is also available from GitHub Pages.

 ## Module architecture
 This module uses ES6 module syntax (export / import). aggregate.js re-exports all entry points.

-Users who prefer scripts to ES 6 module should just erase all `export` statements at end of files, and `export` word before each class declaration in calendars.js.
+Users who prefer scripts to ES 6 module should just erase all `export` statements.

 ## GitHub Page site for test and demos
 https://louis-aime.github.io/calendrical-javascript/